svenmuellerssen/Neo4JQuery/README.md

 <a name="mergerelationship" />
 ### MergeRelationShip(nodes, placeholder, label, parameters)
-Try connect two nodes with a relationship with given information
+Try connect two nodes with a relationship with given information.

 __Arguments__